 This blew my mind.
 I don’t know about you, but I can guarantee that I will not be part of that statistic!

-There are many more reasons to pay off debt such as peace of mind, setting a good example for your children, being able to retire early (or at least at a reasonable age) and enjoy your life…after all, you’ve worked too hard not to!
+There are many more reasons to pay off debt such as peace of mind, setting a good example for your children, being able to retire early (or at least at a reasonable age), and enjoying your life…after all, you’ve worked too hard not to.